Iuckymaxer/Iuckymaxer/README.md

 ![](https://files.catbox.moe/kekc6s.webp)

-formerly boytreat Sorry i had to change it this 1x thing gets serious
+formerly boytreat Sorry i had to change it this 1x thing gets serious <br>
+also my links are pc only ! my rentry has a mobile version though